byu-cpe/ecen520_student/tx_download/tx_download.md

 Preparation:
 - Make sure students can use putty on the lab machines.
 Try it out on the labs ahead of time.
 Future Changes:
-- Provide more requirements on what is expecrted for the size of the desgin and state machine results.
-Don't have them just cut and paste: have them talk about the results (number of state bits, and some observations)
 - Enforce certain warnings not showing up (CFG_Voltage, etc, parallel synthesis).
 Make it easier to earch for these warnings in grading.
 - Better instructions on how to download
 - add instructions in the lab instructions for how to set a parameter from the TCL script